-Families may hire a foreign caregiver under the TFWP to care for children under 18 years of age or people with high medical needs.
-This includes an elderly person over 65 years old or a person with disability or chronic or terminal illness.
+Families may hire a foreign caregiver under the Temporary Foreign Worker Program (TFWP) to care for children under 18 years of age or people with high medical needs.
+These Canada caregiver visas include help for an elderly person over 65 years old, people with a disability and those with a chronic or terminal illness.

 Under the current rule, employers can no longer require a foreign caregiver to live in their home.
 However, if it is agreed between the employer and the caregiver that the most suitable arrangement is a live-in one, the employers must ensure the accommodation is private and furnished.
 The employer cannot charge room and board to the foreign caregiver and is required to pay the foreign caregiver the prevailing wage of the province.

 Employers who wish to hire a foreign caregiver must submit a Labour Market Impact Assessment (LMIA) application to Employment and Social Development Canada (ESDC).
 A positive LMIA shows that the employer advertised and there is no Canadian who is ready, willing and able to fill the position.
 To apply for LMIA, employers must meet the minimum advertising requirement to show efforts in recruiting Canadians and permanent residents.